TimurInal/Voxel-Engine/README.md

 This class collaborates with the `Chunk` and `ChunkSaver` classes to manage the game world.

 ## Usage
-To use VoxelEngine, you simply need to create an instance of the VoxelEngine object, and then call its `run` method.
+To use the engine, you simply need to create an instance of the `VoxelEngine` object, and then call its `run` method.
 ```python
 from core import VoxelEngine